rblades/dhworkbook_master/docs/supporting materials/glitch.md

 ## An image glitch script in Python

 The next step is to glitch the image.
-Go to [https://github.com/Xpktro/bndr](https://github.com/Xpktro/bndr).
+Go to [the bndr Github repository](https://github.com/Xpktro/bndr).
 This is a python package for mucking about the bits inside a jpg.
 Install it at the command line with `$ pip install bndr`.

 Also, make a new folder for the output of this process: `mkdir out`.